VPN Review: IPVanish

 Performance

 We evaluated the speed of all VPNs from our sample using a server in Europe with a 1 GB/s connection.
-At different times of the day, we connected to IPVanish servers in the US and Germany to more accurately assess their performance.
+At different times of the day, we connected to IPVanish servers in the US and Germany to assess their performance.
 More information concerning our methodology can be found in our VPN speed test.

 The table below shows the average results from the last 365 days, arranged in order of download and upload speed (descending):